-Cell C CEO Employee Volunteer of the Year Award
+Cell C Employee Volunteer of the Year Award

-An annual CEO Award is given to a Cell C Employee, Team or Region who epitomises Cell C's caring attributes.
-The winner is awarded a cash award or goods to donate to a charity of their choice.
+An annual CEO Award is given to a Cell C Employee, Team or Region who epitomizes Cell C's caring attributes in such a manner and consistency that the effort stands out from others.
+The winner and runner ups are awarded with a cash amount to use towards purchasing goods to donate to a charity of their choice.

 2017: Alicia Lutchman and the KZN Regional Office were the recipients of this year's coveted Cell C CEO Employee Volunteering Award.
 The region adopted Haven of Rest, a children's home situated in Tongaat, and assisted them with activities throughout the year.
 Highlights include a school stationary drive, where they donated school backpacks and supplies to the children, a children's party and a clothing collection drive.